Ottervanger/MultiETSC/README.md

 The search space of this optimization consists of the set of ETSC algorithms and their hyper-parameters.

+MultiETSC produces a set of configurations (i.e.: algorithm choice and hyper-parameter setting) that optimally trade off earliness and accuracy for a specific data set.
+This allows you to choose the best trade-off point for the problem at hand, knowing exactly how much earliness a bit more accuracy would cost and vice versa.

-The following algorithms are included:
+The following ETSC algorithms are included:

 | Algorithm | code | Publication |
 | --------- | ---- | ----------- |